core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 To this end, the client essentially follows the steps that got it originally subscribed to group notifications for the target resource.
 In particular, the client sends an observation request to the server, i.e., a GET request with an Observe Option set to 0 (register).
 The request MUST be addressed to the same target resource and MUST have the same destination IP address and port number used for the original registration request, regardless of the source IP address and port number of the received multicast notification.

-Since the Observe registration is only done for its side effect of looking as an attempted observation at the server, the client MUST send the unicast request in a non confirmable way and with the maximum No-Response setting {{RFC7967}}.
+Since the Observe registration is only done for its side effect of looking as an attempted observation at the server, the client MUST send the unicast request as a Non-confirmable message and with the maximum No-Response setting {{RFC7967}}.
 In the request, the client MUST include a Multicast-Response-Feedback-Divider Option, whose value MUST be set to 0.
 As per {{Section 3.2 of RFC7252}}, this is represented with an empty option value (a zero-length sequence of bytes).
 The client does not need to wait for responses and can keep processing further notifications on the same Token.

 The client MUST ignore the Multicast-Response-Feedback-Divider Option, if the multicast notification is retrieved from the 'last_notif' parameter of an informative response (see {{ssec-server-side-informative}}).
 A client includes the Multicast-Response-Feedback-Divider Option only in a re-registration request triggered by the server as described above and MUST NOT include it in any other request.